syncfusion-content/blazor-docs/blazor/diagram-component/tool-tip.md

 # Tooltip in Blazor Diagram Component

-In Graphical User Interface (GUI), the tooltip is a message that is displayed when the mouse is hovering over an element.
-The diagram provides tooltip support while dragging, resizing, rotating a node, and when the mouse hovers any diagram element.
+In a Graphical User Interface (GUI), a tooltip is a message that is displayed when the mouse is hovered over an element.
+The diagram provides tooltip support when dragging, resizing or rotating a node, and when the mouse hovers any diagram element.

 ## Default tooltip

-By default, diagram displays a tooltip that provides information about the size, position, and angle when dragging, resizing, and rotating diagram elements.
+By default, the diagram displays a tooltip that provides information about the size, position, and angle when dragging, resizing, and rotating diagram elements.
 The following images illustrate how the diagram displays the node information during an interaction.

 | Drag | Resize | Rotate |
 |------|--------|--------|